 Avoiding technical debt.

 Why is it worth taking advantage of the assistance of a business analyst?
 I often explain it this way: we do not start building a home unless we have a project.
 This is the same as creating an information system without thinking about what it’s really going to be for.
-This is probably the essence of a business analyst’s work.
+This is probably the essence of work of a business analyst.

 business requirements >> system requirements >> use cases with scenario description